October 1, 2014 at 7:59 am #32965

 My pleasure, manx21 🙂 .

 Saurak, definitely take a look at the reviews if you haven’t already.
 As Scandal said he was also looking at some of those models as well as the GW2765HT which is another one to consider.
-There is advice on those three on this thread.

 Unfortunately I haven’t tested the ASUS PG278QR nor have I received any user feedback on it, so I can’t really recommend that one.
 I really think that you’d be happy with any of the 2560 x 1440 models you’re considering.November 19, 2014 at 7:15 pm #33393